cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 For example if all the discounted tariffs are based on one-time-use coupons, but the passholder does not wish to use any coupons after all, he/she should be able to not select one.

+> ##### type
+> Tariffs can be of different types, e.g. `SOCIALTARIFF` or `COUPON`.
+> _If_ the passholder is entitled to a social tariff, only one such tariff will be available.
+If your application does not wish to support the use of coupon tariffs, it could auto-select the tariff with type `SOCIALLTARIFF` when available, without asking the pasholder.

 ### 6. Register the ticket sale

-After the passholder has selected an UiTPAS tariff, your website or application continues with its regular flow for completing the sale like payment (for the discounted price) etc.
+After the passholder has selected an UiTPAS tariff, the [ticket sale(s) must be registered](/reference/UiTPAS.v2.json/paths/~1ticket-sales/post).
+Only after this registration step, your application can be sure that the UiTPAS discounted price can be granted.

-When your regular flow successfully finishes, you need to [register the ticket sale](/reference/UiTPAS.v2.json/paths/~1ticket-sales/post).
 If you don't register the ticket sale correctly, the organizer can not get reimbursed for the discount within the UiTPAS financial flow.

 > If the passholder had no UiTPAS tariffs, or did not select one, you do not need to register your ticket sale with UiTPAS.